-The shot clock is a 30-second period that stops and starts in sync with the game clock.
-A visible shot clock is permissible for use in all games.
-By the 2016 season, all Division I institutions and by the 2017 season, all Division II and III institutions must have a visible shot clock available for competition.
+The shot clock is a 30-second period that stops and starts with the official's whistle (same as the game clock).
+A visible shot clock is required for use in all games.
 It is recommended that two clocks be utilized at either end of the field; however, one clock may be used at midfield to satisfy the rule.